mikebrady/shairport-sync/TROUBLESHOOTING.md

 You can use `alsamixer` for both of these checks.
 A muted output has the letter(s) `M` as its value.
 Select it and type `M` again to unmute.

 #### Check JACK
-If you’re using the JACK backend, check that you have connected your inputs and outputs.
+If you are using the JACK backend, check that you have connected your inputs and outputs.
 You do have to connect them yourself.

 #### Check Network
-If the audio end looks fine,

-1. Check that the wi-fi interface is up.
-2. Check that Shairport Sync and the Apple device are on the same wi-fi network.
-3. Check that the Apple device can be reached from the system running Shairport Sync.
+If you can select Shairport Sync as a speaker but audio continues to come out of the Apple device itself, check that the Apple device can be reached from the system running Shairport Sync.
 It *is* possible for the two to be aware of each other even though they can’t actually talk.

 ### Sync is slightly off!
 Please see [Adjusting Sync](./ADVANCED%20TOPICS/AdjustingSync.md).

+### Shairport Sync does not appear on the Apple device
+Please check that the wi-fi interface is up, and that Shairport Sync and the Apple device are on the same wi-fi network.

 ### WiFi adapter running in power-saving / low-power mode